GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 * The **Box sort heuristic** describes how box nodes are sorted during traversal.
 This determines the order in which box nodes are checked for intersections.
 It's dependent on ray flags and system configuration.

-  * The **Closest** sort heurstic checks the closest box nodes first for intersections.
+  * The **Closest** sort heuristic checks the closest box nodes first for intersections.

   * The **Middle point** sort heuristic checks the box nodes with the closest centers first for intersections.